SonySemiconductorSolutions/tof-ar-samples-ar/README.md

 **ToF AR Samples AR** provides the following assets.

 ### TofArSamplesBasic
-5 sample scene scripts and resources are stored for each component.
+Sample scene scripts and resources are stored for each component.

 ### TofArSettings
-Prefabs and scripts are stored as the configuration change UI used by each component.
+Prefabs and scripts are stored as the Configuration change UI used by each component.

 |File|Description|